clj-grenada/lib-grenada/doc/tutorial.md

 # The case of Dorothy the Documenter – Compiling Datadoc JARs in 27 easy steps

-Actual there are only eight steps, so don't worry.
+Actually there are only eight steps, so don't worry.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->